United States bombing of the Chinese embassy in Belgrade: The Sunday Times report of an unpublished memoir by Jiang Zemin

+Potential targeting of the nearby Hotel Yugoslavia

 A 2000 Salon article by Laura Rozen featured an interview of Washington Post columnist and former intelligence officer William M. Arkin, who stated his belief that the bombing was accidental.
 Rozen reported that the Chinese embassy and the Hotel Yugoslavia are across the street from each other, and that in the Hotel Yugoslavia, Željko Ražnatović owned a casino and had a headquarters.
 Both the Hotel Yugoslavia and the Chinese embassy were bombed the same night of May 7.

 Arkin told Rozen his belief that certain people at NATO erroneously believed that signals coming from the Hotel Yugoslavia were actually coming from the Chinese embassy saying, "I think there were communications emanating from the Hotel Yugoslavia across the street.
 And I think that stupid people who are leaking rumors to The Observer have made that mistake."

+Chinese intelligence collection from the embassy

+US officials told the New York Times that, following the bombing, they learned the embassy was China's most significant intelligence collection platform in Europe.
+Jens Holsøe, the journalist who wrote the Politiken article, said he directly witnessed Yugoslav military vehicles enter the Chinese embassy compound.